 There are a few factors you can control that may reduce the risk of gynecomastia but certain tactics should be implemented if you are someone sensitive to this condition.
-Remember Gynecomastia is an equal opportunist and can effect anyone.
+Remember Gynecomastia is an equal opportunist and can affect anyone.

 - “Say No!”
 Do not participate in the recreational use of illegal drugs.
 Examples include steroids and androgens, amphetamines, heroin, and marijuana.

 - Avoid alcohol.
-Do not drink frequently or extreme large quantities of alcohol.
+Do not drink frequently or extremely large quantities of alcohol.
 You may drink in moderation at your own risk as alcohol can affect each individual differently and the severity of the condition.

 - Review your medications.
 Always consult your physician prior to taking medication.
 Even if the medication is prescribed or over the counter, having knowledge of the potential side effects is crucial to preventing gynecomastia.
 If there are any foreseen symptoms or effects of your medication, a medical physician can provide you with other choices or treatments